Calling all gamers!

 From a game design student’s perspective, an accreditation for computer science programs is a valuable way to ensure the game design program or school meets fundamental game design industry standards.
 An accredited game design program signifies a designation of approval, similar to a seal of quality assurance.

 Accreditation is generally divided into three categories — National, Regional, and Specialization.
 Programs, Colleges, Schools, and institutions are capable of receiving accreditation from a variety of industry-approved accreditation agencies.

 Regional accreditation is a voluntary process that is the responsibility of each school’s administration.
 A regionally accredited school typically allows for the transfer of credit units earned from a different regionally accredited institution of higher learning.
 Although most regionally accredited schools are reluctant, some will allow the transfer from a nationally accredited school, on a case-by-case basis.

 Regional accrediting agencies administer their oversight services to a defined geographic region within the country.
 Regional accreditation is considered the standard for higher education by the US Department of Education.

 Specialized Accreditation follows the same evaluative process; the difference is that the accreditation processes focus on a very specific topic or program.
 The gold standard to engineering and related fields is ABET.

-The ABET accreditation process (which was formerly known as the Accreditation Board for Engineering, and Technology) focuses upon STEM education degree programs.
-Graduates from ABET accredited programs brings forward a designation that impacts their career path as future employers understand their education included ABET accreditation requirements.
+The ABET accreditation process (which was formerly known as the Accreditation Board for Engineering, and Technology) focuses on STEM education degree programs.
+Graduates from ABET-accredited programs bring forward a designation that impacts their career path as future employers understand their education includes ABET accreditation requirements.

 ABET accredits postsecondary programs offered by institutions of higher learning that have been regionally accredited.
 ABET does not accredit doctoral degree programs or certificate programs.